 Even back home in Malaysia, I’m not really into using public transportation, especially the bus.
 If I’m not driving my own car, I always prefer taxis or Grab cars, and I am also perfectly fine with trains (even though I rarely use them).
 That means when it comes to getting around during my travels, hopping on a bus is a total no-no in my book.
 I’m not a fan, plain and simple.
 I tend to feel sick and experience nausea when I get off the bus.
 I don’t mind paying a bit extra for a taxi ride because the convenience and comfort are worth it.

-Reason #6: I enjoy staying at 4-5 stars hotels.
+Reason #6: I enjoy staying at 4-5 star hotels.

 Ah, the accommodation.
 Here’s the deal: I’ve stayed at hostels in the past to save costs while backpacking, and it was fun when I was younger.
-It allowed me to meet fellow travelers and make friends.
+It allowed me to meet fellow travellers and make friends.

 As I’ve grown older, my preferences have changed.
 I value my privacy more and prefer having my own space and personal restroom.
-That’s why now when I travel, I prefer staying at good hotels that offer the comfort and privacy I desire.
+That’s why now, when I travel, I prefer staying at good hotels that offer the comfort and privacy I desire.
 I don’t feel the need to constantly socialize and mingle with others during my trips.
 If I happen to meet someone interesting along the way, great!
 If not, I’m perfectly content enjoying my journey on my own.

 At the same time, I also like to treat myself to luxury hotels for the final 1-2 nights of my trip.
 It’s a nice way to wrap up my journey before heading back home.